Barandis/reveal-jade/README.md

 ## Known issues

 * Live reloading does not yet work.
-* Using a `--base` doesn't currently take account of an intermediate folder to put all of the presentations in, so it doesn't act like the default.

 Both of these (and anything else I find) should be fixed soon.